GovTechSG/ship-hats-migration/ship-hats-migration.md

 Agencies can opt for 4, 6, or 12 week Sandbox Migration depending on your DevSecOps maturity, team availability, and system readiness.
 We will open a booking system for you to submit your request.

 ### Configure using Templates

-To ease your configuration effort, we will provide a library of SHIP-HATS pipeline templates that you can leverage to configure the pipeline.
+We will provide a library of SHIP-HATS pipeline templates that will simplify the effort to configure the pipeline.
 These templates will have best practices in security compliance and performance metrics baked in.
 The templates will include use-case based and modular templates.

 ### Flow
 We will test this flow during our 2.0 migration pilots and iteratively improve on it.
 Based on these tests, we can offer recommendations on effort estimation for your systems.